rishigiridotcom/rishigiri.ml/_posts/2020-04-23-instabooks.md

 - [The Prince](https://www.goodreads.com/book/show/28862.The_Prince) *by* Niccolò Machiavelli
 - [American Psycho](https://www.goodreads.com/book/show/28676.American_Psycho) *by* Bret Easton Ellis

+> The God of Small Things was recommended twice!

 <br>

-There are total twenty-two books, some are pretty heavy, and a few of them are light.
+There are total twenty-one books, some are pretty heavy, and a few of them are light.
 I've heard the names of a couple of them before, on the other hand, to me, a vast majority of them are new.
 My end goal is to read all the books, and I know it will take a quality amount of time, but I'll do it.

 The good thing is that I won't be asking for book recommendations for a while now.